 The concept of analyzing underlying causes within a whole system is also central to QI.
-Problem analysis is also an important part of REC micro-planning.
+Problem analysis is also an important part of REC microplanning.

 Root cause analysis is an efficient and effective way of understanding a problem.
-For example, in REC-QI, the RI dropout rate (DOR) is seen as a symptom, needing deeper local context analysis of root contributors to this quality concern.
+For example, in REC-QI, the RI dropout rate (DOR) is considered a symptom that needs deeper local context analysis of contributors to this quality concern.

-The Fishbone or Cause and Effect Diagram (shown below) helps a team generate possible causes of a problem, classify them, and drill down to the underlying causes of the problems.
-This fishbone diagram analyzes the causes of the problem "increased DOR" with five main areas/levels of health system where the causes and root causes in each main area could be.
-It helps answer the question, "Are the dropouts mainly because of challenges at the national, district, HSD, HF and/or community level?"
+The Fishbone (or Cause and Effect Diagram) helps a team generate possible causes of a problem, classify those causes, and drill down to the underlying causes of the problems.
+The fishbone diagram analyzes the causes of the "increased DOR" problem at five main areas/levels of health system where the causes and root causes could be.
+The diagram helps answer the question, "Are dropouts mainly because of challenges at the national, district, HSD, HF and/or community level?"

-Root cause analysis should focus on the root causes at the local level that can be addressed within the means of that level.
+Note that root cause analysis should focus on underlying causes at the local level (the level that is conducting the analysis) so that these causes can be addressed within the means of that level.
 Issues that need to be addressed at a higher level should be reported to that level.

-Criteria for prioritizing the root cause to address first include:
+Criteria for prioritizing the root cause to analyze: